NHS Drama Staff

 Chris Simmons is a graduate of Nordonia High School, Class of 2004.
 He has since earned degrees in Education and Theatre Arts at The University of Akron.
 In 2013, he completed his Master's Degree in Education.

 Chris has been involved with the Nordonia Drama Club in some capacity since he graduated high school.
-Originally an assistant and backstage coordinator, he moved up to the role of Assistant Director for 2011's Beauty and the Beast and then assumed the role of Director for the 2013-2014 school year.
-He has directed the fall play since 2012 and made his Nordonia musical directorial debut in 2014 with The Wedding Singer.
-This year will mark his fourteenth musical with the Nordonia Drama Club as a member of the production staff.
-During his time at Nordonia, Chris is honored to have been a two-time recipient of the Superintendent's Award.
+Originally a production assistant and backstage coordinator, he moved up to the role of Assistant Director for 2011's Beauty and the Beast and then assumed the role of Director for the 2013-2014 school year.
+He has directed the fall play since 2012 and made his Nordonia spring musical directorial debut in 2014 with The Wedding Singer.
+This year will mark his sixteenth musical with the Nordonia Drama Club as a member of the production staff, his twentieth overall.
+During his time at Nordonia, Chris is beyond honored to have been a three-time recipient of the Superintendent's Award.

-In addition to Drama at Nordonia, Chris was very active in theatre at UA, and is still very active in the community as an actor, director, and properties designer.
-Some of his favorite roles have included: Aida (Zoser), the Northeast Ohio Premiere of The Gospel According to Tammy Faye (Jerry Falwell), Godspell, The Taming of the Shrew (Tranio), Much Ado About Nothing (Don Pedro), A Midsummer Night's Dream (Bottom), and Big River, for which he earned an American College Theatre Festival Irene Ryan Nomination for his portrayal of The King.
+In addition to Drama at Nordonia, Chris is still active in the community as an actor, director, and properties designer.
+Some of his favorite roles have included: Guys and Dolls (Nicely Nicely Johnson), Aida (Zoser), the Northeast Ohio Premiere of The Gospel According to Tammy Faye (Jerry Falwell), Godspell, A Christmas Carol (Scrooge), The Taming of the Shrew (Tranio), A Midsummer Night's Dream (Bottom), and Big River, for which he earned an American College Theatre Festival Irene Ryan nomination for his portrayal of The King.

-His directorial credits include: Little Shop of Horrors, The Wedding Singer, Elton John and Tim Rice's Aida, Disney's The Little Mermaid, The Importance of Being Earnest, And Then There Was One, Almost, Maine, Les Miserables, School Edition, and Rodgers and Hammerstein's Cinderella.
+His directorial credits include: The Wizard of Oz, Oklahoma!, Little Shop of Horrors, The Wedding Singer, Elton John and Tim Rice's Aida, Disney's The Little Mermaid, The Importance of Being Earnest, The Crucible, Almost, Maine, Rodgers and Hammerstein's Cinderella, A Midsummer Night's Dream, and Les Miserables.

-Chris is an active volunteer at Weathervane Community Playhouse in Akron, Ohio, as a director and designer, where he took home Chanticleer Awards for his Properties Designs of their productions of Oklahoma! and Willy Wonka.
-He also currently serves as the Assistant Artistic Director, Casting Director, and a member of the Board of Directors for Rubber City Theatre also based out of Akron, with whom he has worked since their inception in 2013.
+Chris is active as a director, actor and properties designer at several area theatres including: Rubber City Theatre, Buckeye Community Theatre and Weathervane Community Playhouse.
+He has taken home Chanticleer Awards for his Properties Designs of Weathervane's productions of Oklahoma! and Willy Wonka.
+He also currently serves on the Board of Directors for Rubber City Theatre, based out of Akron, with whom he has worked since their inception in 2013.

 MEGAN LEE GARGANO